12 of the quirkiest things to see and do in Dorset

 The Gold Hill Cheese Race takes place on one of Dorset's most iconic streets.
 Brave participants race up the steep cobbled hill in Shaftesbury carrying an extremely heavy 14 inch block of locally-made cheese.
 The annual event pays tribute to the rich heritage of dairy farming and cheese making in the Blackmore Vale area.
 Get on your marks with your truckle on Sunday 3 May.

 12. For fans of the extraordinary…

 Inside Out Festival is a distinctive display of extraordinary events in unique places across the county.
-During the festival, Dorset’s most stunning landscapes are transformed into mesmeric experiences ranging from circus displays in the countryside to live music and fireworks on the coast.
-Discover more on 14 - 23 September.
+During the festival, Dorset's most stunning landscapes are transformed into mesmeric experiences ranging from circus displays in the countryside to live music and fireworks on the coast.
+Discover more in September.
 Visit: facebook.com/InsideOutDorset